Hi, I’m Chetan Narang, and here’s a narrative of my story so far…

-I explored religion, philosophy and spirituality – mostly centred around eastern traditions such as Advaita Vedanta, Zen Buddhism, Non-duality, Hinduism, etc – and realised that anyone delving into the depths of what’s objectively true ultimately reaches the same Understanding.
+I even explored religion, philosophy and spirituality – mostly centred around eastern philosophical traditions such as Advaita Vedanta, Zen Buddhism, Non-duality, Hinduism, etc – and realised that anyone delving into the depths of what’s objectively true ultimately reaches the same Understanding.
 It’s called objective truth for a reason, after all!

 As I opened myself from my erstwhile staunch-atheist standpoint, I could see that the secret to the question of God was also to Understand, and not simply believe.

 Now, as I observe myself, I can see how much we are all more same than different.
 As I see and unfold the depths within myself, I can clearly see the fog in someone else’s words too.
 I can see where they are stuck.
 I can see the work they need to do to upgrade, to fix their mental & spiritual health.
 And not quite surprisingly, I can see where we humans are collectively stuck in our current state of interacting with each other and with Life.
 This phase of my life is most suitably quoted as below:

 “When I understand myself, I understand you.
 And out of that understanding, comes Love.”Jiddu Krishnamurti